abilian/hop3/README.md

 ## Overview

-Hop3 is an open-source platform aimed at enhancing cloud computing with a focus on sovereignty, security, sustainability, and inclusivity.
+Hop3 is an open-source platform designed to enhance cloud computing with a focus on sovereignty, security, sustainability, and inclusivity.

-It is designed to facilitate access to cloud technologies for a wide range of users, including small and medium-sized enterprises (SMEs), non-profits, public services, and individual developers.
-By leveraging existing, robust web, cloud and open source technologies, Hop3 enables these groups to deploy and manage web applications efficiently and securely.
+It aims to facilitate access to cloud technologies for a diverse range of users, including small and medium-sized enterprises (SMEs), non-profits, public services, and individual developers.
+By leveraging robust web, cloud, and open source technologies, Hop3 enables these groups to deploy and manage web applications efficiently and securely.

-## Key Features
+### Goals

-- **Sovereignty**: Empowers users to maintain control over their data and infrastructure, aiming to reduce reliance on centralized cloud services.
+- **Sovereignty**: Empowers users to maintain control over their data and infrastructure, reducing reliance on centralized cloud services.
 - **Security and Privacy**: Adopts a secure-by-design approach, integrating advanced security measures and ensuring compliance with privacy regulations like GDPR.
 - **Environmental Sustainability**: Incorporates eco-design principles to reduce the environmental footprint of cloud computing, advocating for sustainable digital practices.
 - **Openness and Collaboration**: Developed as an open-source project to encourage community-driven innovation and improvement.
 - **Inclusivity and Accessibility**: Ensures the platform is accessible to a diverse audience, including those with different abilities, through comprehensive documentation and support.

+## Features

+(Some of these features are still in development.)

+### Web-Based Management Interface

+- **Centralized Management**: Hop3 offers a robust web-based interface for managing applications, users, and system settings.
+This intuitive dashboard provides comprehensive monitoring and control of the server.

+### User Management and Single Sign-On (SSO)

+- **Integrated LDAP**: Hop3 integrates with LDAP for centralized user management and authentication.
+- **SSO**: Provides Single Sign-On capabilities across all applications, enabling users to access multiple services with a single login.

+### Role-Based Access Control (RBAC)

+- **Granular Permissions**: Implements RBAC to manage permissions for different users and groups, allowing administrators to control access to various functionalities and applications.

+### Automated Backups and Restore

+- **Data Protection**: Offers automated backup and restore functionalities to protect against data loss.
+Includes scheduling regular backups and providing easy restoration processes.

+### Domain Management and SSL Certificates

+- **DNS Configuration**: Provides tools for managing domain names, including DNS configuration.
+- **SSL Management**: Integrates automated SSL certificate management using services like Let's Encrypt to ensure secure communication.

+### Modular Design

+- **Pluggable Modules**: Features a modular architecture where functionalities are provided by different modules.
+Administrators can install, configure, and manage these modules independently, allowing for flexible and scalable deployments.

+### Comprehensive Network Management

+- **Network Services**: Integrates robust network management features such as firewall, VPN, DHCP, DNS, and proxy services, ensuring that Hop3 can handle complex network configurations and provide secure access to applications.

+### Security and Resilience Enhancements

+- **Advanced Security Measures**: Incorporates advanced security tools for continuous monitoring and proactive threat mitigation.
+- **Redundancy and Failover**: Implements redundancy and failover mechanisms to ensure continuous availability.
+- **Monitoring and Alerts**: Sets up real-time monitoring and alerting systems to detect and respond to issues promptly.

+### Distributed, Agent-Based Architecture

+- **Decentralized Control**: Employs a decentralized model for data storage and processing to enhance sovereignty and resilience, using principles from the theory of promises for coordination between agents.
+- **Scalability and Fault Tolerance**: Adopts a distributed, agent-based architecture to enhance scalability and fault tolerance, allowing for the seamless addition of nodes and self-healing capabilities.

-## Technology Stack
+### Technology Stack

 Hop3's technology stack is carefully chosen to support its goals without relying on conventional containerization tools like Docker or Kubernetes.
 Instead, it focuses on alternative, lightweight solutions that align with the project's principles of efficiency and sovereignty.
 The stack includes:

-- **Lightweight Isolation**: Utilizes lean isolation technologies to ensure efficient resource use.
+- **Lightweight Isolation**: Utilizes lean isolation technologies privided by POSIX operating systems, and improved by technologies such as Nix or Guix, to ensure efficient resource use and reproducible builds.
 - **Decentralized Architecture**: Employs a decentralized model for data storage and processing to enhance sovereignty and resilience.
 - **Security Tools**: Incorporates a suite of security tools designed for continuous monitoring and proactive threat mitigation.
 - **Energy-Efficient Computing**: Adopts strategies and technologies aimed at minimizing energy consumption across all operations.
 - **Open Standards and Protocols**: Committed to open standards to ensure interoperability and prevent vendor lock-in.

 ## Getting Started